rishicares/rishicares/readme.md

 # 👋 Hi there, I'm Rishikesh!

 ## 🚀 About Me

-I'm an Electronic, Communication and Information Engineering Student at Kantipur Engineering College.
-I like solving problems using tech.
+I'm an Electronic, Communication, and Information Engineering student at Kantipur Engineering College.
+I enjoy solving problems using technology and continuously strive to learn and grow in the field.
+I am passionate about web development, cloud computing, and machine learning.
+I am also a graphic designer and a marketing enthusiast.

 ### 🛠️ Tech Stack